Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 5 Reasons to buy the Dyson V11

-- Much better airflow: The V11 has up to 30% more airflow than the V8, which manifests in how well it cleans carpets.
+- Much better airflow: The V11 has up to 30% more airflow than the V8, which is evident in its ability to clean carpets effectively.

 - Larger dirt capacity: The V11’s realigned dust receptacle almost doubles the volume of the V8.